bsixstyle/Bsix-MailSender/Bsixmail.netcore/README.md

 ```
 now you can use it, see the examples below

-send on the fly variable `_Base` just optional if you want configure with approval, yes you need to configure your domain users can access ur public url not your localhost
+send on the fly variable `_Base` just optional if you want configure with approval, yes you need to configure your domain, so public can access ur public url not your localhost
 ```
             var _Base = _config.GetSection("BsixMail").GetSection("UrlBase").Value;